-- Only non-marking shoes/sneakers that are 100% white, 100% black, or a combination of white and black may be worn all year round. - Footwear should be secured on the foot (ex. laces tied, Velcro fastened).
-Sandals, cleats, and Heeleys (shoes with wheels) are not permitted for regular school wear.
+- Only non-marking sneakers/athletic shoes may be worn all year round.
+Sneakers/athletic shoes can be any color. - Footwear should be secured on the foot (ex. laces tied, Velcro fastened). - No Crocs, sandals, slides, slippers, cleats, Heeleys (shoes with wheels), etc. are permitted for regular school wear.